Ayms/node-Tor/README.md

 **This is done, see the 2 phases of [Peersm project](http://www.peersm.com) to achieve this.**

+## Code:

+The code in the lib directory is outdated and corresponds to the initial commit a few years ago, but this can be a good starting point for those that would like to redevelop the Tor protocol from scratch or understand it.

+The up to date (minified) code is in the install (Peersm clients/bridges) and min (browsers) directories.

 ## License:

 Only the initial code in the lib directory is under the MIT license.